Honey tasting

-- OK, I’ve booked a space at the Conwy Honey Fair, and I’m selling for the first time.
-How do I sell my honey with maybe 25 other honey sellers nearby?
+- I’ve booked a space at the Conwy Honey Fair, and I’m selling honey there for the first time.
+How do I sell my honey, with maybe 20 other honey sellers nearby, in a good year?

 - Make your stall stand out from the rest.
 An inviting display will always attract buyers.